 They are not so much couple as intimate friends, enjoying the same value for fashion and art.

 - See more about Chinese Zodiac Sign Compatibility

-Combined with 12 western astrological signs, Horses’ characteristics tends to be more specific and, such as self-disciplined Aries, ambitious Taurus, confident Gemini, cautious Cancer, tough Leo, prudent Virgo, graceful Libra, passionate Scorpio, enthusiastic Sagittarius, aspirant Capricorn, generous Aquarius and insightful Pisces.
+Combined with the western 12 constellations, Horses’ characteristics tends to be more specific, such as self-disciplined Aries, ambitious Taurus, confident Gemini, cautious Cancer, tough Leo, prudent Virgo, graceful Libra, passionate Scorpio, enthusiastic Sagittarius, aspirant Capricorn, generous Aquarius and insightful Pisces.

-Apart sharing some same general personality traits, Horses also subtly features different characteristics based on four blood types.
+Apart from sharing some similar general personality traits, Horses also subtly features different characteristics based on four blood types.
 People with type O are usually emotional facing the uncertain situation, but romantic in perusing the true love.
 Type A people are industrious and persistent, striving to fulfill every ambition, while quick temper makes themselves under great pressure.
-People in type B are usually upright and warm-hearted, attracting a lot of friends around, who can be the powerful backup for them.
+Those with type B are usually upright and warm-hearted, attracting a lot of friends around, who can be the powerful backup for them.
 And the type AB ones are wild and unruly in society; they are fond of taking risks to try everything new.
 Traveling far is what they often do.